james-millner/jamesmillner.dev/content/about/index.md

 ### Skills

-A lot of my experience is predominantly around the backend JVM space.
+A lot of my experience is predominantly around the backend JVM space, in Java & Kotlin.
 Below though is a list of tools and technologies that I have experience with:

-#### Programming Languages
+#### Programming / Scripting Languages

 Kotlin &bull; Java &bull; JavaScript &bull; Typescript &bull; React &bull; GoLang &bull; Bash Scripting